Rat Terrier

 About the Rat Terrier

-Standing 10 to 18 inches tall and weighing 10 to 25 pounds, the Rat Terrier is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 10 to 18 inches tall and weighing 10 to 25 pounds, the Rat Terrier is a small-sized dog.
+Their versatile size range spanning miniature to standard and their remarkably diverse color patterns make them one of the most variable terrier breeds in appearance.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview